Psychological Thriller · Limited Series · Chicago

 Casting Snapshot

 Select, paid, non-union roles.
-Built for actors who want layered psychological material, emotional range, and awards-forward character arcs.
+Built for actors who want layered psychological material, emotional range, and awards-forward arcs rather than one-note genre archetypes.

 Lily Jameson (Lead)

-• Age range mid 20s · Able to move between soft, devout, and terrifyingly still.
+• Mid-20s · Able to move between soft, devout, and terrifyingly still within a single scene.

-• Comfort with confession-style monologues, therapy scenes, and found-footage intimacy.
+• Comfort with confession-style monologues, therapy sessions, and found-footage intimacy.

-• Must carry both victimhood and quiet menace in the same frame.
+• Must hold both victimhood and quiet menace in the same frame without pushing.

 Mia Brooks (Lead)

-• Age range mid-to-late 20s · Camera-native charisma; familiarity with influencer culture a plus.
+• Mid-to-late 20s · Camera-native charisma; familiarity with vlogging or influencer culture a plus.

-• Plays aspirational yet deeply human—especially in private, pre-engagement moments.
+• Plays aspirational yet deeply human—especially in private, pre-engagement moments where the mask slips.

-• Appears through vlogs, archives, and memory in ways that reshape how we read the story.
+• Appears through vlogs, archives, and memory in ways that constantly reframe the truth.

 Episodes

 Six 15–20 minute episodes.
-Each chapter shifts the storytelling device—rooftop footage, interrogations, leaks, reenactments, live streams, and final confession—until the truth is less important than who gets to frame it.
+Each chapter shifts the storytelling device—rooftop footage, interrogations, leaks, reenactments, live streams, and a final confession—until “truth” matters less than who gets to frame it.

 EP1 — The Rooftop

-The perfect engagement vlog spirals into a blood-soaked silence.
-Mia’s brand peaks as Lily’s secret slides reveal a different kind of love story across the skyline.
+The perfect engagement vlog spirals into blood and silence.
+Mia’s brand peaks as Lily’s secret slides project a different kind of love story across the skyline.

 EP2 — Playback